e-mail addresses: email@example.com or firstname.lastname@example.org

 A colloquium titled Discovering elementary particles and determining their masses (5.6 MB pdf file LA-UR-03-6215) describes how elementary particles are identified and how their masses are determined in high energy experiments.
 It also discusses how simulations of lattice QCD are used to estimate the masses of quarks which are not seen as isolated states in nature.

-We are using Lattice QCD to calculate the matrix elements of quark bilinear currents between neutron and proton states.
+We are using Lattice QCD to calculate the matrix elements of quark bilinear quark operators between neutron and proton states.
 These matrix elements are needed to relate precision measurements of neutron decay to theory and to look for signatures of new physics at the TeV scale.
 The high precision experiment measuring neutron decay parameters is being done at Los Alamos using an ultra-cold neutron source.
-Our first paper summarizing this project and the status of the calculations is
+Papers formulating this project, results and the status of the calculations are

 Energy is key to development.
 The twentieth century was dominated by fossil fuels -- oil, coal and gas.
 Today we are faced with declining production of conventional oil in many parts of the world.
 Natural gas is considered the bridge fuel and its use is growing.
 The USA and many other parts of the world are increasingly dependent on unstable areas for their oil and natural gas supplies.
 Energy security is a key driver of geo-politics.
 Equally important, the environmental impact of burning fossil fuels has become global and there is emerging concensus regarding the urgency to address global warming.
 Current cumulative investment in fossil fuels already exceeds $40 trillion.
 Furthermore, China, India and the USA have hundreds of new coal fired power plants in planning and construction stages that will not be CO2 neutral and will continue to be in operation for most of this century.
 Such a large system will take a long time to change even under the best of circumstances.
 It is, therefore, important to plan, develop and transition to carbon neutral sources/technologies.
 At the same time we must ensure the availability of affordable energy for the global population so that development and opportunities are shared.
 Recent colloquia on this topic include

-Understanding the dynamics of change in energy systems: The Global Energy Observatory (GEO):
+The Global Energy Observatory (GEO): Understanding the dynamics of change in energy systems

 GEO is a free interactive website (a moderated Wiki) containing databases and tools developed collaboratively to make the global energy systems available to all interested readers.
 Our goal in building GEO is to collect, collate, manage and display data and integrate it with analysis tools to help people understand energy systems and their networks by performing real time analysis.